enjoyless/Python-script-converter/Readme.md

 - You're using Mac OS.
 - The python on your system is same version as on your scripts.
+- CIC.command and your python script In the same directory.

 Here is how to use it: